 Bridging the gap between workforce demand and capacity not only lets you meet short and long-term targets but also prevents skills shortages on upcoming projects.
 By forecasting the number and type of employees needed, you can restructure your workforce in line with your enterprise’s expansion plans.
-Even as you economize with respect to your team’s size, you get to commit the right resources to feasible opportunities..
+Even as you economize with respect to your team’s size, you get to commit the right resources to feasible opportunities.

 C. Analyze your workforce spend against ROI

 Assessing financial costs associated with the workforce pertains to payroll, training and replacement costs.
 Given that replacement costs alone consume 50-60% of an employee’s annual salary as this SHRM study observed, analyzing people costs within the present investment strategy lets you stay informed of the probability of changing staff-to-cost ratios in the future.

-An intrinsic benefit of factoring in manpower costs within the project budget is that it lets you match resource investments against the project checkbook.
-Strategic workforce planning contains a what-if scenario module that lets you see what future deployments look like.
+An intrinsic benefit of factoring in manpower costs within the project budget is that it lets you match resource investments against the project chequebook.
+Effective workforce planning contains a what-if scenario module that lets you see what future deployments look like.

 Further, it lets you see which ones necessitated onboarding more staff or taking excess members off a team.
-Considering that the supply of technical material, instruction and support varies in line with the quantity of skilled labor, you’ll make informed decisions on funding future projects with respect to cost sufficiency, redistribution and justification for additional labour expenses.
+Considering that the supply of technical material, instruction and support varies in line with the quantity of skilled labour, you’ll make informed decisions on funding future projects with respect to cost sufficiency, redistribution and justification for additional labour expenses.

 D. Develop a competency plan

 The effectiveness of strategic workforce planning is boosted with the right competencies in the right places, especially as your business grows.
 After all, if a new feasible location for global expansion is discovered, you’d want to know that the right skills are available prior to committing to a new opportunity.

 Having an enterprise-wide competency plan in place prevents you from encountering an indefinite resourcing roadblock that arises from unscientific hiring and firing.
 Lapses in productivity ensue in finding and onboarding a replacement and in the time he/she takes to gain mastery and confidence over the role in question.

 An enterprise-wide competency plan is both collaborative and flexible.
 It essentially performs the dual action of aligning all departments and streamlining individual business processes to create a future-ready skills matrix.
 Developing a competency plan from the human perspective lets you curate a workforce whose experiential prowess, market-ready knowledge, primary and secondary skills and core capabilities aren’t diluted over time.

-5. Collaborative knowledge management programs
+E. Collaborative knowledge management programs

 Knowledge management is an information enabler that lets your workforce successfully execute the business strategy.
 It’s a pointless exercise to go ahead and invest in new technology without training your workforce to use it right, after all.

 By exploring appropriate training schemes that let your existing workforce retrain and update themselves, your investment on company orientation programs, ongoing on-the-role support and mentoring start paying dividends.

 This guarantees that the knowledge management portfolio shows demonstrable value in direct proportion to the level of involvement from the workforce.
 This way, not only do you set realistic goals for project teams but also ensure that they’re working on the right tools and processes with the right mindset.

-Saviom Workforce Management is a comprehensive product suite that does the heavy-lifting for you when it comes to capturing all these strategies.
+Saviom Workforce Management is a comprehensive product suite that does the heavy lifting for you when it comes to capturing all these strategies.
 Give it a shot and re-imagine the future of workforce efficiency today!